 Though they faced international spending restrictions in 2015 after doling out $18.1 million in bonuses the summer before, the Yankees still reeled in a pair of premium Dominican pitching prospects in Garcia ($200,000) and Luis Medina ($280,000).
 After two years in Rookie ball, Garcia reached Double-A at age 19 at the end of 2018.
 While he wasn't as efficient last season, his strikeout rate (13.3 per nine innings) would have ranked second in the Minors if he hadn't fallen barely short of qualifying.

-Garcia has one of the best breaking balls in the Minors, a high-spin curveball with so much depth that he sometimes has difficulty landing it for strikes.
-He also dodges bats with a fastball that ranges from 91-97 mph with high spin rates that give it riding life up in the strike zone.
-He added a mid-80s slider in 2019 to give batters a different look, and he also flashes a solid changeup with fading action.
+Garcia's high-spin curveball has so much depth that he sometimes has difficulty landing it for strikes.
+While he had a reputation for having one of the best curves in the Minors, it fluctuated in consistency in the Majors and his low-80s slider was nearly as effective.
+He also dodges bats with a fastball that ranges from 91-97 mph with high spin rates that give it riding life up in the strike zone, and he flashes a solid changeup with fading action.

 Because Garcia is small and has some effort in his delivery, there are worries about his durability as a starter, though his athleticism helps his cause.
 His walk rate jumped from 2.4 per nine innings in 2018 to 4.4 in 2019, and his diminished efficiency meant he worked as many as six innings just four times in 21 starts last year.
 If he can't stick in the rotation, his curveball and ability to miss bats should make him a high-leverage reliever.

 Scouting grades: Fastball: 60 | Curveball: 65 | Changeup: 50 | Control: 50 | Overall: 55